joyent/vera/docs/design_rationale.md

 In the leveldb, the simple thing we'll do is keep an internal property, the `clusterConfigPointer` (so we're really only persisting 0, 5, 10, not the full configuration).

+## Problems when leader isn't part of Cnew when clients check access list?

+Walking through the following scenario:

+1. Leader receives request to take itself out of the cluster
+2. Leader sends Cold,Cnew entry (via append entries) to peers in Cold,new.
+3. Followers accept, persist and update cluster with Cold,new.
+Return +1.
+4. Leader accepts majority (majority of Cold,new)
+5. Leader sends Cnew entry (via append entries) to peers in Cnew.
+6. Follower accept, persist, and update cluster with Cnew.
+At this point, the followers won't accept any more append entries from the leader because !self.cluster.peerExists(req.leaderId
+7. Leader accepts majority (majority of Cnew)
+8. Leader steps down because it isn't part of Cnew.

+So, no, things should work fine if the clients still check their access list.

+## What do peers that aren't in Cnew do with themselves?

+Raft nodes can be leaders, candidates and followers.
+The raft paper also suggests that followers can be read-only.
+It doesn't address what happens when a follower is removed from the cluster configuration or what it actually means to be a read-only follower except "the leader will replicate log entries to them, but they are not considered for majorities" (section 6).

+Followers don't need to know where they are in a cluster (or what they are in a cluster) until they time out waiting for the leader to send append entries or receive a request vote.
+If they receive a request vote and they think they aren't a voting member, what should they do?
+Are they confused, or does the remote side know more than they do?

+What is a case where the follower is confused?
+Leader sends Cold,new to A.  In Cnew B is a voting member.
+Leader crashes before it sends Cold,new to B.  A times out and requests a vote from B.

+What is a case where the requester is confused?
+Follower has config Cold where B is a voting member.
+Follower crashes.
+Cnew propagates completely, which removes B from being a voting member.
+Follower comes back up, times out and requests that B votes.

+Ok, so now we know there are possibilities on either side, what is the correct behavior for request vote?

+Can we take the safest approach of rejecting when a follower believes it is not voting?
+So if a follower is in read-only it will:
+1. reject requestVote requests
+2. on timeout, just reset the ticker (don't transition to candidate)

+And how should a follower act when it is a Cold,new and old,new don't agree if the follower is read-only or not?

+If we assume that only one cluster config change can go in at a time (since that is how the code is currently written)?

+Can only give a vote to a peer that is part of a configuration where the follower is a voting member seems the safest.

+Note: Only one change can propagate at a time, so this is invalid since it looks
+      like C is demoted and D is promoted at the same time.
+AllPeers:   A, B, C, D
+ColdVoters: A, B, C
+CnewVoters: A, B, D

+Examples:

+--- Demoting A
+AllPeers:   A
+ColdVoters: A
+CnewVoters:

+Is this ever a valid configuration?
+Could be used to put a single-node cluster in read-only mode as part of retiring a cluster.
+But coming back out would be impossible since there'd be no way of bringing it back into voting status other than hacking data.
+For now, it should be an error to have one instance with non-voting status in a configuration.
+TODO: Figure out if there is ever a case where we want this.
+Seems like it'd be easier just to just have an on/off switch on the leader for accepting new client requests from the outside.

+--- Promoting B
+AllPeers:   A, B
+ColdVoters: A
+CnewVoters: A, B

+Only A can be elected leader.
+If A goes down when this is the current config should B be able to finish the reconfiguration?
+According to the raft paper, no.  That is the correct thing since we can't be sure that B has received all of A's committed entries before A crashed.

+B shouldn't ever transition to candidate.
+A must be up for the cluster to make progress.

+--- Demoting B
+AllPeers:   A, B
+ColdVoters: A, B
+CnewVoters: A

+Want to avoid electing B.  A should be able to elect itself if B goes down.
+A shouldn't accept votes from B.  This seems like a situation that would happen if B were to go down, become irrecoverable, and an operator wants to remove B from the cluster.
+If A goes down, the cluster cannot make progress.

+Wait... what if B was leader?
+A has to have all of B's *committed* entries (and perhaps more) because B couldn't have been making progress without A.  A could take leadership at any time without adverse effects.

+--- Demoting C
+AllPeers:   A, B, C
+ColdVoters: A, B, C
+CnewVoters: A, B

+Want to avoid electing C.  A or B should be able to be elected leader.
+A and B must be up to make progress, and they are the only ones that matter.

+--- Promoting C
+AllPeers:   A, B, C
+ColdVoters: A, B
+CnewVoters: A, B, C

+Only A or B can be elected leader since only they are guarenteed to have all the log entries.
+Followers should never transition to candidate unless they are voting member in both Cold and Cnew.

+What about A completes the config change to B, but not to C, then A crashes?
+* C can't be ahead of B or else it would have the config change that B has.
+* B can't make progress until C is up to date.
+* B is will have everything that A had committed since A couldn't have made progress without it.
+Seems that it is safe for C to cast the vote for C.

+--- Adding C
+AllPeers:   A, B, C
+ColdVoters: A, B
+CnewVoters: A, B

+A and B are the only ones that matter.

+--- Promoting E
+AllPeers:   A, B, C, D, E
+ColdVoters: A, B, C, D
+CnewVoters: A, B, C, D, E

+There's plenty of redundency here that A, B, C, and D can make progress if any one of them goes down.
+E shouldn't be elected because it isn't guarenteed to have all

+--- Demoting E
+AllPeers:   A, B, C, D, E
+ColdVoters: A, B, C, D, E
+CnewVoters: A, B, C, D

+E shouldn't be elected leader since it is a waste to elect it.

+Given the above:

+Final:
+* Append entries should be accepted as long at the sender is in the list of peers.
+* Followers should max their ticker on every tick if they are read-only in any of Ccurrent, Cold, Cnew since they can't be elected in any of those configurations.
+* Followers should only vote for a candidate if the candidate is a voting member in *all* configs.
+* Followers should only cast votes for candidates if it is a voter in Cnew or Ccurrent.